 - Mid-band network: Indicating balanced speed and coverage with lesser impact by buildings.

-- High-band network: It is characterized by its super fast speeds enabling it to carry data in dense urban areas.
+- High-band network: It has super-fast speeds enabling it to carry data in dense urban areas.
 Still, it requires the cell sites to be very close to each other, as signal struggles to move through hard surfaces.

 How is 5G Better?

-When exploring the diffference between 4g and 5g, the 5G is represented as a more capable and unified platform with more novel services, such as:
+When exploring the difference between 4g and 5g, the 5G is represented as a more capable and unified platform with more novel services, such as:

 - Contributing to the mission-critical communications and the massive IoT.